-The Twin Cities of Minneapolis and St. Paul celebrate Gay Pride for more than a full week each June (June 19 to June 30 in 2013), in part to honor a seminal moment in the history of lesbian and gay rights, New York City's Stonewall Riots.
+The Twin Cities of Minneapolis and St. Paul celebrate Gay Pride for more than a full week each June (June 18 to June 29 in 2014), in part to honor a seminal moment in the history of lesbian and gay rights, New York City's Stonewall Riots.

 During the weeks leading up to Pride, you can attend a number of related events and activities, including the Twin Cities Pride Art Show.
 Here's a complete Twin Cities Pride calendar.
 Another big draw this year is a concert by the always hilarious and outrageous comedian and actress Margaret Cho, taking place the evening of June 26 at Orchestra Hall.

-The festival culminates with the Ashley Rukes GLBT Pride Parade, which takes place on Sunday, June 24, at 11 am (the Pre-Parade Show starts at 9 am).
+The festival culminates with the Ashley Rukes GLBT Pride Parade, which takes place on Sunday, June 29, at 11 am (the Pre-Parade Show starts at 9 am).
 The parade has become more and more popular, drawing more than 125,000 spectators last year.
 It begins at the corner of 3rd Street and Hennepin Avenue and follows Hennepin south to the Pride Festival, in Loring Park.

 Additionally, numerous gay bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Week.
 Check local gay papers, such as Lavender Magazine, for details.
 Also check out the excellent GLBT website produced by the Minneapolis Convention and Visitors Association.